-Classically, someone with concussion has a headache, appears confused, and has loss of memory around the time of their head injury.
+Classically, someone with concussion has a headache, appears confused and has loss of memory around the time of their head injury.
 They may also have lost consciousness briefly after the head injury (but not always).
-Being sick (vomiting) and some temporary disturbance of vision can also be symptoms of concussion.
+Being sick (vomiting) and some temporary disturbance of vision (such as blurry vision or 'seeing stars') can also be symptoms of concussion.

 The most common causes of concussion are falls (especially from a height), road traffic accidents and accidents during sports such as rugby, football, boxing and cycling.